jdelrieg/tchannel_5TeV/README.md

     python analysis/tt5TeV/run.py cafea/json/5TeV/newxsecs/QCD.json -n 64 -j -o QCD_shape

 That will give the unique MC shape that is used in every region of the analysis.
-After that, the extrapolation factors and total differences have to be extracted (for now this is done a little bit 'by hand').
-To do so
+After that, the extrapolation factors and total differences have to be extracted.
+To do so one needs first to run:

+    python analysis/tt5TeV/SaveQCD_charge_auto.py -p histos5TeV/22jan2023/
+Which will produce a `rates_QCD.json` file inside the path with those factors.
+To finally build the nominal estimate, the following command has to be run:

+    python analysis/tt5TeV/QCD_modifyer_syst_auto.py -p histos5TeV/22jan2023/
+Which read the rates and applies them to the MC QCD sample ran before.

 #### Shapes estimate
 to be completed